Fair Division in a Variable Setting: Notation and Preliminaries

-We study the class of \emph{graphical valuations} \cite{christodoulou2023fair, zeng2024structure, deligkas2024ef1efxorientations} in this work, that we now define.
-These are inspired by geographic contexts, where agents only care about resources nearby and show no interest in those located further away.
+In this work, we also study the class of \emph{graphical valuations}, introduced by Christodoulou et al. \cite{christodoulou2023fair}.
+These are inspired by geographic contexts, where agents only care about resources nearby and show no interest in those located farther away.

-\begin{definition}[Graphical Valuation] A graphical valuation is one that is representable as a (multi)graph where vertices correspond to the agents, and edges correspond to the items.
-An item is valued positively only by the two agents incident to the corresponding edge.
-In other words, for a multi-graph $G=(V,E)$, each vertex $i \in V$ has a valuation $v_i$ such that $v_i(g)>0$ if and only if $g$ is incident to $i$ in $G$. \end{definition}
+\begin{definition}[Graphical Valuations] Consider a fair division instance over a graph $\gval = (V,E)$ where vertices correspond to agents and the edges correspond to items.
+Here, each vertex $i \in V$ has valuation $v_i$ such that $v_i(g)>0$ if and only if the edge $g$ is incident to agent $i$ in $\gval$.
+For each edge $(i,j) \in E$, we denote by $E(i,j)$ the set of edges (i.e., items) that are valued positively by the agents $i$ and $j$. \end{definition}

+In this work, we consider \emph{multi-graphical valuations} that are additive and binary, i.e., multiple items may be valued (at $1$) by the same pair of agents.
+We refer to these simply as graphical valuations in the rest of the paper.

+Let us now define the concepts of envy and $\mathsf{EF1}$-envy, in order to define the fairness notion of $\mathsf{EF1}$ that is the focus of this work.